 Freedom of attack DOESN’T exist!

 Someone calls me a nigger, or a bitch… I’m not required to answer.
 I definitely don’t agree.
-Probably won’t waste my energy to respond that is their opinion and not my business.
+Probably won’t waste my energy to respond, that is their opinion and not my business.
 Someone PHYSICALLY attacks me because I’m a woman or of African descent, they should be prosecuted to the fullest extent of the law including the hate crime law.
 Someone attacks a young Caucasian white man because he is Caucasian they should be prosecuted using the same laws.
-Just like I believe anyone of ANY race who commits a crime against someone else because of a racist, bigoted or prejudice should be prosecuted to the full extent of the law.
-Doesn’t always happen but that is another blog post for another day.
+Just like I believe anyone of ANY race who commits a crime against someone else because they’re a racist, bigoted or prejudice should be prosecuted to the full extent of the law.
+Doesn’t always happen, but that is another blog post for another day.

 These conversations will not be comfortable, easy, quick, or smooth.

-No matter how uncomfortable, slow and painful… for us to heal and move forward as a country they will be worth it.
+No matter how uncomfortable, slow and painful… for us to heal and move forward as a country, they will be worth it.